Poverty Awareness & Education

 Compare that to the average interest rate for alternative choices like credit cards (15%-30%); debt management programs (8%-10%); personal loans (14%-35%) and online lending (10%-35%).

-Payday loans are a quick-fix solution for consumers in a financial crisis, but are budget busting expenses for families and individuals.
+Payday loans are a quick-fix solution for consumers in a financial crisis, but they are budget busting expenses for families and individuals.